 - Educate student-athletes about rights and regulations that pertain to them in accordance with Conference and NCAA guidelines.

-PSAC has two voting representatives from each of the 16 intercollegiate teams.
+PSAC has two voting representatives from each of the intercollegiate teams.
 The Council meets every other Thursday at noon (during Pacific Hour), in the Champions Room.
 All student-athletes are welcome to attend Council meetings and should contact a representative with interest or inquiries.
-At the meetings, representatives discuss matters affecting student-athlete life and welfare, learn more about NCAA and Conference rules, and plan events.
-The Associate Director of Athletics for Student-Athlete Services and Compliance serves as Staff Advisor to the Council.
+At the meetings, representatives discuss matters affecting student-athlete life and welfare, learn more about NCAA and Conference rules and plan events.
+The Associate Director of Athletics for StudentAthlete Services and Compliance and Assistant Director of Student-Athlete Services serves as staff advisors to the Council.

-A major focus of the Pacific Student Athlete Council is organizing community service and outreach projects and coordinating student-athlete involvement in those events.
-The council addresses issues of student-athlete welfare and are committed to providing public service and improving the quality of life in local communities.
+A major focus of the Pacific Student-Athlete Council is organizing community service and outreach projects and coordinating student-athlete involvement in those events.
+They address issues of studentathlete welfare and are committed to providing public service and improving the quality of life in local communities.

 Community Service/Outreach Program

 Intercollegiate Athletics has its own community service and outreach program for giving back to the community.
-A major focus of the Pacific Student-Athlete Council is organizing community service and outreach projects and coordinating student-athlete involvement in those events.
-PSAC is instrumental in organizing annual Athletics participation in the Stockton Children's Museum's annual Halloween Trick or Treat on Weber Street and the campus-wide Adopt-A-Family Program before winter break.
+A major focus of the Pacific Student-Athlete Council (PSAC) is organizing community service and outreach projects and coordinating student-athlete involvement in those events.
+PSAC is instrumental in organizing annual Athletics participation in the Safe Trick or Treat and the campuswide Adopt-A-Family Program before winter break.

 RESOURCEFUL LINKS FOR STUDENT-ATHLETES